 - 7. Any eligible person may apply for a vacant position by completing a Tribal employment application and filing the application at the location and with person(s) designated in the vacancy announcement prior to the deadline.
-Resumes and other necessary documentation must be submitted as supporting documents to an official Tribal employment application.
-The following documentation may be required: - High School Diploma/GED Certificate - College Degree or Copy of Official Transcripts - Certificates of Training/Workshops Attended - Resume/Past and Present Work Experience - Three (3) Current Letters of Reference - Degree of Indian Blood/Indian Preference Form - Honorable Discharge Certificate/ Form DD-214 - Valid Driver's License & Proof of Insurance (as required by the position) - Evidence of Repayment Arrangements for Indebtedness to the Tribe - Other information as necessary, including certification of relationship to immediate supervisors of the position. - 8.
+The following documentation may be required: - High School Diploma/GED Certificate - College Degree or Copy of Transcripts - Certificates of Training/Workshops Attended (optional) - Resume/Past and Present Work Experience - Three (3) Current Letters of Reference (optional) - Degree of Indian Blood/Indian Preference Form - Honorable Discharge Certificate/ Form DD-214 - Valid Driver's License & Proof of Insurance (as required by the position) - Evidence of Repayment Arrangements for Indebtedness to the Tribe - Other information as necessary, including certification of relationship to immediate supervisors of the position. - 8.
 It is the responsibility of each applicant to prepare, complete and submit his/her application for each job vacancy.
 The Human Resources Office shall not accept nor honor requests from applicants to copy or transfer application information from one vacancy to another, nor shall the Human Resources Office accept or honor requests from current or former Tribal employees to copy documents from their personnel files to complete applications. - 9.
-Upon the closing of a vacancy announcement, only completed applications shall be rated and scored to determine whether they meet minimum qualification requirements.
+Upon the closing of a vacancy announcement, applications shall be rated and scored to determine whether they meet minimum qualification requirements.
 Qualification determinations shall be based on applicable experience, education and training relating to the position being filled.

-All applicants are required to provide proof of qualifications with their applications prior to the closing deadline of the vacancy announcement.
-Applications and any other documents submitted by the applicant after the closing deadline will not be accepted nor considered.
+Applicants selected for hire are required to provide proof of qualifications prior to starting employment.
+Applications submitted by the applicant after the closing deadline will not be accepted nor considered.